 A number of institutions keep African Penguins in captivity, most of which are birds going through the process of rehabilitation.
-There are also a number of birds that are kept in captivity for exhibition purposes and/or are part of a co-ordinated captive breeding programme.
+There are also a number of birds that are kept in captivity for exhibition purposes and/or may form part of a co-ordinated captive breeding programme depending on the outcomes of a modeling and viability exercise currently underway.
 The species is currently listed under Appendix II of the CITES Convention and international trade is therefore regulated according to this Convention's guidelines.
 Movement between captive populations in South Africa is however regulated by a permitting system in accordance with relevant national or provincial ordinances or acts.
 Despite this level of control over the movement of African Penguins there is a lack of knowledge on the current level of trade, the status of some as yet unmanaged captive populations and the impact of trade on wild populations.
 Furthermore monitoring of birds entering rehabilitation centres is limited and it is possible that this could be a source of African Penguins for the captive industry outside of professional conservation led zoo associations.
-The suitability of captive birds for release into the wild (especially those that have been in rehabilitation for long periods and/or those that have been bred in captivity or in captivity for a long time) needs to be assessed, controlled and monitored as this action could have detrimental effects on the wild populations of African Penguins due to genetic contamination and the introduction of diseases.
+The suitability of captive birds for release into the wild (especially those that have been in rehabilitation for long periods and those that have been bred in captivity) needs to be assessed, controlled and monitored as this action could have detrimental effects on the wild populations of African Penguins due to genetic contamination and the introduction of diseases.